-Brand Name: Florajen3, Phillips Colon Health, Probiotic Formula, Provella, ReZyst IM, VSL#3
+Brand Name: Florajen3, Phillips Colon Health, Primadophilus Bifidus, Probiotic Formula, Provella, Rezyst, Visbiome Extra Strength

-Not all uses for bifidobacterium and lactobacillus have been approved by the FDA.
-Bifidobacterium and lactobacillus should not be used in place of medication prescribed for you by your doctor.
+Not all uses for Provella have been approved by the FDA.
+This medicine should not be used in place of medication prescribed for you by your doctor.

 Do not use this product without medical advice.
 Follow all directions on the product label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-Before using bifidobacterium and lactobacillus, talk to your healthcare provider.
-You may not be able to use bifidobacterium and lactobacillus if you have certain medical conditions.
+Before using Provella, talk to your healthcare provider.
+You may not be able to use this medicine if you have certain medical conditions.

 Ask a doctor, pharmacist, or other healthcare provider if it is safe for you to use this product if you have:

-It is not known whether bifidobacterium and lactobacillus will harm an unborn baby.
-Do not use this product without medical advice if you are pregnant.
+It is not known whether Provella will harm an unborn baby.
+Ask a doctor before using this product if you are pregnant.

-It is not known whether bifidobacterium and lactobacillus passes into breast milk or if it could harm a nursing baby.
-Do not use this product without medical advice if you are breast-feeding a baby.
+It is not known whether Provella passes into breast milk or if it could affect a nursing baby.
+Ask a doctor before using this product if you are breast-feeding.

 Do not give any herbal/health supplement to a child without medical advice.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.

-Check your product label to see whether you should take this medicine with or without food.
+Check your product label to see whether you should take this product with or without food.